kenakofer/smart-o-harp/README.md

 If your thumb is used to joysticks, another idea is to map the sectors of a joystick's movement to the circle of fifths.
 The lack of tactile feedback on the boundaries between chords, or the small 30&deg; sectors might be issues.

 **Dynamic chord root buttons**: We can try to use program state to do it with fewer buttons: 6 buttons could code for `(IV, I, V, ii, vi, iii)` as in the table above, and 2 buttons could be used to change our key.
 Each button can change the key one direction or another around the circle of fifths.
 This has the disadvantage of not being able to jump to some arbitrary chord root outside the key: `VIIb` and `VIb` come to mind as somewhat common examples.
-And the chord vii&deg; is entirely in the key and we can't reach it either.
+And the chord `vii°` is entirely in the key and we can't reach it either.

 The biggest problem is that the II and III chords aren't there.
 Adding another row can fix that, and also gives us all of the first 7 most important chords in major and minor from above: